Do you want to learn some Instagram marketing tips?

 - Stories Canvas

-Instagram Stories, sponsored or not, are another great way to connect with followers.
+Whether sponsored or not, Instagram Stories or Reels is another excellent way to connect with followers.

 Rather than appearing in the news feed, Instagram Stories appear in a small area above it.